 The landscape dissolves and renews itself…

-Today, Eugene undertakes portrait commissions from his home in Hay-on-Wye, and runs courses in drawing and painting, sometimes holding these in Venice and other locations.
+Until his death in 2018, Eugene undertook portrait commissions from his home in Hay-on-Wye, and ran courses in drawing and painting, sometimes holding these in Venice and other locations.

-Recent exhibitions include Hay Heads: Paintings of the People of Hay - an ongoing interest and project.
+Recent exhibitions included Hay Heads: Paintings of the People of Hay - an ongoing interest and project.

-Portraiture is perhaps Eugene's first love but his enthusiasm for the history, architecture and characters of a place has also been a lifelong passion.
-Wherever he goes he records his experience of the personality of his surroundings in words, paintings and in the very individual line drawing with which he has also illustrated a number of books, including Kilvert's Clyro Now and Azincourt.
+Portraiture was perhaps Eugene's first love but his enthusiasm for the history, architecture and characters of a place was also a lifelong passion.
+Wherever he went he recorded his experience of the personality of his surroundings in words, paintings and in the very individual line drawing with which he also illustrated a number of books, including Kilvert's Clyro Now and Azincourt.

 Eugene has exhibited paintings of the Marches, Eastnor, Venice and many other locations, landscapes and gardens.

-Work in progress includes a book about the historic sites visited by Giraldus Cambrensis (Gerald of Wales), a series of paintings from his travels in Italy, and a new illustrated book distilled from his own experiences of the creative life.
+Work in progress at the time of Eugene's death included a book about the historic sites visited by Giraldus Cambrensis (Gerald of Wales), a series of paintings from his travels in Italy, and a new illustrated book distilled from his own experiences of the creative life.

-Eugene's latest book, Oh Happy Hay!, was published in August 2015.
+Eugene's last book, Oh Happy Hay!, was published in August 2015.